PRIOR TO YOUR STUDENT’S ARRIVAL

 - Directions from Yates Hall, Randolph Complex, DuPont Hall, Spotswood Hall, Nicholson Hall, Fauquier Hall, Gooch Hall, Dinwiddie Hall, the Units

-- Directions from Barrett Hall, Taliaferro Hall, Hunt Hall, Reves Hall, Jefferson Hall, Landrum Hall, Chandler Hall, Jamestown North and South Halls
+- Directions from Barrett Hall, Taliaferro Hall, Hunt Hall, Reves Hall, Jefferson Hall, Landrum Hall, Chandler Hall, Lemon Hall, and Hardy Hall.

 THE FIRST FEW WEEKS OF TRANSITION

-During the first week of school, your student and his/her roommate(s) will be asked to negotiate a roommate agreement.
-The Roommate Agreement Form will help them discuss and agree on important items such as study/sleep habits, guests, room security, borrowing or sharing items, noise levels, private time, room clutter, phone messages, etc. Their RA can assist them with this process.
+During the first week of school, your student and his/her roommate(s) will be asked to negotiate a Shared Living Expectations worksheet.
+This worksheet will help them discuss and agree on important items such as study/sleep habits, guests, room security, borrowing or sharing items, noise levels, private time, room clutter, phone messages, etc. Their RA can assist them with this process.
 Encourage your student to take time during the summer and at the beginning of the year to invest in their roommate relationship.
 It will make sharing the space much more enjoyable!
 It is also important to remember that as your student and his/her roommate get into the routine of the semester, their room expectations may change.
-The Roommate Agreement should be a living document that helps the roommates negotiate room expectations throughout the year.
+The worksheet should be a living document that helps the roommates negotiate room expectations throughout the year.
 We suggest reviewing the Tips for Developing Successful Roommate Relationships.